Atomicity¶

 Atomicity is a fundamental concept in multithreading and concurrency that ensures operations are executed entirely or not at all, with no intermediate states visible to other threads.
 In Java, atomicity plays a crucial role in maintaining data consistency in concurrent environments.

-What is Atomicity?¶
+What is Atomicity ?¶

 In a multithreaded program, atomicity guarantees that operations are executed as a single, indivisible unit.
-When an operation is atomic, it ensures that: 1.
-No other thread can see the intermediate state of the operation.
-2. The operation either completes fully or fails without any effect.
+When an operation is atomic, it ensures that:

 Without atomic operations, multiple threads could interfere with each other, leading to race conditions and data inconsistencies.
 For example, if two threads try to increment a shared counter simultaneously, the result may not reflect both increments due to interleaving of operations.

-- Non-Atomic Operations on Primitive Data Types
+Non-Atomic Operations on Primitive Data Types

 class Counter {